Substance Abuse and Addiction Treatment Resources in Bismarck

 Bismarck Drug & Alcohol Rehab, Detox & Treatment Resources

 Bismarck is known to be the lively capital of North Dakota.
 While residents enjoy living in this peaceful town, many of them are secretly suffering from drug and/or alcohol addiction.
-Substance abuse is a real problem for all of America, but North Dakota is no exception to this.
+Substance abuse is a real problem for all of America, and North Dakota is no exception to this.

 In North Dakota, both drugs and alcohol are real problems.
 In 2013, of everyone that sought treatment for addiction in North Dakota, 13.3% sought treatment for drug addiction, 26.1% sought treatment for alcohol addiction and 60.5% sought treatment for both drug and alcohol addiction.